Chuffs/PortfolioWebsite/_projects/myWebsite/projectIntro.md

 ---
 layout: projectsintro
 introPage: true
-projectName: myWebsite
+projectName: 'The micromatt Website'
-title: The micromatt Website
+title: 'The micromatt Website'
+postnumber: 0
 description: In this project portfolio I detail how I went about creating my website using Jekyll & GitHub Pages, in the hopes that my struggles help someone create their own with a little more ease.
 ---